yiisoft/yii2/docs/guide-pt-BR/caching-data.md

 ```

 > Info: Some DBMS (e.g. [MySQL](http://dev.mysql.com/doc/refman/5.1/en/query-cache.html))
-  also support query caching on the DB server side.
-You may choose to use either query caching mechanism.
+  also support cache de consulta on the DB server side.
+You may choose to use either cache de consulta mechanism.
-  The query caching described above has the advantage that you may specify flexible cache dependencies
+  The cache de consulta described above has the advantage that you may specify flexible cache dependencies
   and are potentially more efficient.

 ### Configurations <span id="query-caching-configs"></span>

-Query caching has three global configurable options through [[yii\db\Connection]]:
+Cache de consulta has three global configurable options through [[yii\db\Connection]]:

-* [[yii\db\Connection::enableQueryCache|enableQueryCache]]: whether to turn on or off query caching.
+* [[yii\db\Connection::enableQueryCache|enableQueryCache]]: whether to turn on or off cache de consulta.
   It defaults to true.
-Note that to effectively turn on query caching, you also need to have a valid
+Note that to effectively turn on cache de consulta, you also need to have a valid
   cache, as specified by [[yii\db\Connection::queryCache|queryCache]].
 * [[yii\db\Connection::queryCacheDuration|queryCacheDuration]]: this represents the number of seconds
   that a query result can remain valid in the cache.
 You can use 0 to indicate a query result should
   remain in the cache forever.
 This property is the default value used when [[yii\db\Connection::cache()]]
   is called without specifying a duration.
 * [[yii\db\Connection::queryCache|queryCache]]: this represents the ID of the cache application component.
   It defaults to `'cache'`.
-Query caching is enabled only if there is a valid cache application component.
+Cache de consulta is enabled only if there is a valid cache application component.

 ### Usages <span id="query-caching-usages"></span>

 You can use [[yii\db\Connection::cache()]] if you have multiple SQL queries that need to take advantage of
-query caching.
+cache de consulta.
 The usage is as follows,

 ```php
 $duration = 60;     // cache query results for 60 seconds.